 Students who are completing an Associate in Arts degree are advised to see an advisor frequently to ensure they receive the most current transfer information available.

-Visit Different Methods of Instruction Available to SFSC Students to learn about the variety of courses available to you for fall 2020.
+Visit Different Methods of Instruction Available to SFSC Students to learn about the variety of courses available to you.